rossigee/wordpress-cd/README.md

 deploy-wp-plugin
 ```

-The build stage checks for the presence of 'package.json' file and runs 'npm install' if found.
+The build stage checks for the presence of `package.json` file and runs `npm install` if found.

-It also checks for a 'gulpfile.js', and runs 'gulp' if found.
+It also checks for a `gulpfile.js`, and runs `gulp` if found.
 This presumes a default gulp target has been specified.

 ## Building and deploying a site template